jusaviin/cmsDijetAnalysis/crab/README.md

 Configuration file for running over the Pythia+Hydjet sample without generating mixed event histograms.

+**crabDijetPbPbDihadron.py** /
+**crabDijetPbPbNoMixingDihadron.py**

+Configuration file for running dihadron analysis over 2018 PbPb data with or without mixing.
+Be sure to use a tar ball created from dihadron branch with these files.

+**crabDijetPbPbMCNoMixingDihadron.py**

+Configuration file for running dihadron analysis over Pythia+Hydjet simulation without mixing.
+Be sure to use a tar ball created from dihadron branch with this file.

 **Others**

 Examples of specific usage cases and files that can be used with old data.